Marvelous Marvin Hagler: More title defenses

 Then came Juan Roldán of Argentina, who became the only man to be credited with a knockdown of Hagler, scoring one mere seconds into the fight.
 Hagler protested bitterly that he had been pulled/pushed to the canvas.
-Hagler cut Roldan's left eye, then brutalized him over ten rounds and finally stopped him in the middle of round ten.
+Hagler thumbed Roldan's left eye, then brutalized him over ten rounds and finally stopped him in the middle of round ten.
 Sugar Ray Leonard was calling the fight ringside with HBO analyst Barry Tompkins.
 He noted to Tompkins between rounds that Hagler looked older and slower.
 "Marvin might finally be slowing down, Barry," Leonard remarked.
 Many people believe this is the fight that gave Sugar Ray Leonard the idea that he could actually win a fight with the aging Hagler.

 Hamsho was given a rematch, but the Syrian was again TKO'd, this time in only three rounds.
 Hamsho angered Hagler with a trio of intentional headbutts in the second round and a fourth early in the third, goading the normally patient and cautious Hagler into a full-out attack that left Hamsho battered and defenseless in a matter of seconds.

 Hagler vs. Hearns

 After conquering Hamsho again, Hagler met Thomas Hearns on April 15, 1985, in what was billed as The Fight; it became known as "The War".

 Round One: Three minutes of violence.
 Within the first 15 seconds, Hearns landed his best punch, a straight right, onto Hagler's chin.
 The champion stepped back, then came forward.
 At this point, Hagler began to walk through Hearns' power punches.

 Round Two: Hagler was cut on his head from an unintentional elbow or headbutt.
 Despite the blood, the champion continued to push the fight forward.
 Hearns was fighting hurt as well, having suffered a broken right hand in the last minute of the first round.
 The pace continued as before, but now Hearns was backing up, trying to move around the ring.
-Hearns' trainer Emanuel Steward later revealed Hearns had a leg massage, much to his dismay, before the fight.
+Hearns' trainer Emanuel Steward later revealed Hearns had a leg massage, much to Steward's dismay, before the fight.
 Hearns' legs by the end of the round were weakening.

 Round Three: The pace slowed until referee Richard Steele called a time out to have the ringside doctor examine the cut on Hagler's head.
 The crowd was on its feet for the next ten seconds, before the doctor allowed the fight to continue.
 Hagler charged the much taller Hearns, drilling in an overhand right behind Hearns' ear.
 Hearns' legs wobbled and Hagler was on him quickly.
 Hearns toppled to the canvas, then rose at the count of eight, but collapsed into referee Steele's arms.
 The fight was then halted.

 The fight lasted only eight minutes and one second, but it was regarded as a classic.
 Commentator Al Michaels uttered the famous line, "It didn't go very far, but it was a beauty!"
 The fight was named "Fight of the Year" by The Ring.